adolthefruitbol/adolthefruitbol.github.io/README.md

 **Additional Information:**
 - **Technical Details:**
-  - Implemented using Unity with C# for scripting.
-  - Features an inventory system using a custom data structure (Dictionary).
   - The crafting mechanic is based on a system that checks for item combinations from a list of recipes.

 - **Challenges Solved:**
-  - Creating a dynamic inventory system that updates based on item use.
-  - Implementing a crafting recipe UI that only displays possible recipes based on the player's current inventory.
+  - Importing data from a XAML

 ---

 ### Card Game Framework
 **Description:**
-This project is a card game framework that allows for the creation of various card games, using polymorphism, inheritance, and encapsulation in C# to manage different game rules and card types.
+This project is a card game framework that allows for creating various card games, using polymorphism, inheritance, and encapsulation in C# to manage different game rules and card types.

 **Screenshots:**
 ![Card Game UI](CardGame2.jpg)